 If you miss the bus because you were not ready when the bus arrived and you were marked as a no-show you can try and schedule another trip.
 If space is available, another bus will be dispatched to your location.

-- Smoking, eating, or drinking is not permitted on any District vehicle.
+- Smoking, eating, or drinking is not permitted on any BTD vehicle.

-- Only personal assistance animals are permitted in any District vehicle.
+- Only personal assistance animals are permitted in any BTD vehicle.

 - Loud or abusive behavior or language including profanity/racial or vulgar comments will be cause for immediate removal from the vehicle and possible loss of ridership privileges.